mmuller88/aws-cdk-ssm-sdk-parameter/README.md

 # aws-cdk-ssm-parameter

-Thats a little AWS CDK Construct for get the value of an SSM parameter.
-If the parameter doesn't exist, it will be created.
+Thats an AWS CDK Construct for get and set the value of an SSM parameter.
+It is designed to be loose coupled and be not managed through AWS CDK / Cloudformation so that the SSM parameter can exist across different stacks and be updated without causing a drift.
+The looseness is reached through using CFN Custom Resources.

 The implementation simply leverages [AwsCustomResource](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_custom-resources.AwsCustomResource.html) as an SDK wrapper for:

 - https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/get-parameter.html https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html
 - https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/put-parameter.html https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html

+# Features

+- If the parameter doesn't exist, it will be created.
+Otherwise it pulls the current value of the parameter
+- optional delete

 # Use Case